aaronvark/VRPhysicsGame/README.md

 This made it pretty simple.
 I would only need to have some kind of "event push" happening on the Server, and then send a packet to all clients.
 Clients only need to respond to scoring as an incoming packet.

 ## Implementing Scoring
-To implement scoring I added an ''EventManager'', as a static class where events could be triggered globally.
+To implement scoring I added an <i>EventManager</i>, as a static class where events could be triggered globally.
 This contains an event for when a player scores, which only the Host registers itself to.

 The ''Goal'' class is attached to BoxColliders that are only present in the Host scene, and when a cube enter this (a layer was added to make sure nothing else was registered), its ''authority index'' is compared to the goal's player index.
 This is quite simple, because:
 * The authority index (0 = nobody, 1-4 = playerId 0-3) is "who handled the cube last"